compsoc-edinburgh/betterinformatics-files/README.md

 - Tempo: "Database" storing traces, which Alloy will forward received traces to.
 They can be received via the TraceQL query language.
 - Loki: "Database" storing logs, which Alloy will forward logs to.
 They can be received via the LogQL query language.
 - Prometheus: "Database" storing metrics.
 It too can either receive data from Alloy, or scrape data itself.
 The metrics can be received via the PromQL query language.
+- Pyroscope: "Database" storing profiles at scale.
+The Django backend directly pushes its generated profiles to Pyroscope.
 - Grafana: Visualization of all data, can be used to build dashboards to view applications status at a glance or in great detail.

 ---